Year in Review

 The latest release from the supergroup, produced by Kevin Shirley, kicks major ass and rock fans worldwide can rejoice in the mighty sound of Black Country Communion.
 The four-member band, with its Led Zeppelin/Deep Purple/Black Sabbath-inspired flavors includes former Deep Purple/Black Sabbath member Glenn Hughes on bass/vocals, Joe Bonamassa on guitar /vocals, Jason Bonham on drums/vocals and Derek Sherinian on keys.
 Opener “Collide” is Sabbath-influenced as opposed to “Sway” and “Love Remains,” which are pure Zep.
 “The Cove” touts an uber bluesy tint with a rock edge and “Wanderlust” nicely features each musician.
 The crowning jewel, though, is the epic “The Last Song For My Resting Place,” with its progressive sound and Celtic vibe supported by Bonamassa’s unrivaled guitar and Gerry O’Connor’s fiddle.
 The five-year break of this behemoth mega-group was well worth the wait.

 Georgia-based Royal Johnson has gone through several lineup changes, even since the release of this record, but the killer guitar duo/writing combo of Andy Johnson and Chance Royal has remained the one constant.
 Tightly produced by industry icon, Paul Hornsby who also played piano, Wurlitzer and Hammond B3, the album additionally includes bassist Kevin Vines and drummer Joanie Ferguson (who have since left the group but both did co-write some of the songs).
 Six of the eight cuts are originals, with an outstanding Willie Dixon cover, “Howlin’ For My Darlin'” and a wicked version of Jackie Avery’s “Voodoo In You.”
 The harmonica sounds of Bennie Mobley add an authentic touch to the blues groove and a lengthy list of backup singers including the fabulous E.G. Kight round out the sound.
 The Sly and The Family Stone-esque “Swim” and “Hot Pants Sally” feature fabulous yet understated horns while “Liquored Up,” with a decidedly “Statesboro Blues” flair and Mobley’s harp accents, will get you moving.
 The biggest surprise was the instrumental “Snipe Shoals,” which at moments smacks of Metallica’s “One.”
 Another real standout track is “Aisling,” a true ear worm.
-With the guidance of Hornsby’s vast experience, this gem of a record is about as solid as it gets and a credible follow-up to the band’s late 2015 debut release, Belly Full.
+With the guidance of Hornsby’s vast experience, this gem of a record is about as solid as it gets and a credible follow-up to the band’s late 2015 debut release, Belly Up.

 Eyes Of The Sun